ovhlabs/sail/README.md

 ```
 TODO based on python version of sail 0.5.5

-sail containers attach   Attach to a container console
 sail containers logs     Fetch the logs of a container

 sail compose             Docker compose